ntumlgroup/simpleautodiff/readme.md

 ```
 Here is the corresponding implementation of the previous concepts:
 * **value:** keeps the *floating-point* value of the intermediate outcome or the assigned value.
 * **__parents:** A list contains the parent `WrappedFloat` nodes.
-It is worth noting that it has to keep the order of the parents since some of the operations, like substraction and division, are order-dependent.
+It is worth noting that it has to keep the order of the parents since some of the operations, like substraction and division, are not cummutative.
 * **__op:** The implementation of the operation field storing the operator or math function of the *floating-point* type.

 ### Wrapped Operations: